 In Krav Maga we believe in reality training, we believe you should be prepared, but how?
 We all want to be prepared for the worst; we all want to be able to handle ourselves in challenging situations, we all wonder; "How will I react in a real life violent encounter?"
 We resolve to "Be Prepared", but how?
 How can we prepare ourselves for the worst?
-Well, this is what Krav Maga is about, preparing for the worst.
+Well, this is what Krav Maga is all about, preparing for the worst.

 Would you be calm in this situation?

 She looked shocked.
 This decision added an additional six months to my program.
-With a full time job it took me four years to earn my graduate degree.
-I do not believe in short cuts.
-"There is no easy way out, no short cut home."
-(Rocky)
+With a full-time job it took me four years to earn my graduate degree.
+I do not believe in short-cuts.
+"There is no easy way out, no short cut home " (Rocky)

 Now this Tel Aviv home owner, a certain Mr. Cohen, was also a fifth degree black belt.
-Although he might not have trained for this specific scenario he was still prepared.
+Although he might not have trained for this specific scenario, he was still prepared.
 Years of training, fighting, grappling, getting hit and choked had prepared him for the stress of this home invasion.
-Had he just quickly learned some techniques, memorized them, been tested on them and moved on, he would not have been able to handle this situation.
+Had he just quickly learned some techniques, memorized them, been test on them and moved on, he would not have been able to handle this situation.

-There is no shortcut; you have to put in your time.
+There is no short-cut: you have to put in your time.

-Our training is not about always learning 'new things' but about improving our ' old things' so we can actually use it when we need it.
-If you truly want to be prepared think in terms of real life, not in terms of belts and ranks and accumulated knowledge.
+Our training is not about always learning 'new things' but about improving our ' old things' so we can actually use those techniques when we need them to survive.
+If you want to be prepared think in terms of real life, not in terms of belts and and ranks and accumulated knowledge.
 To read the state of calm reaction in a real life violent encounter takes a long period of serious training, but it can be done, it is up to you.
 It is your attitude that will make a difference.